kulttuuri/databases-in-docker/README.md

 ![image](https://user-images.githubusercontent.com/3810422/172101312-3c5d633f-3b87-41c8-a714-065f22d9e99b.png)

 This repository contains automatic scripts for spinning up a Docker image containing some common DBMS systems pre-installed.
+Container utilizes Ubuntu linux operating system.
 The **build** script can be used to build the container and the **run** script to run the container and to login into the container, so that you can use any database from the container.

 > This repository is meant for developing with the databases or learning the given databases, not for production deployment.